-The Councils 2021/22 budget has an assessed financial gap of £7.460m, based on current events, past experiences and expectations that the Local Government settlement would be challenging several options were tabled to close the gap including recovery planning, fiscal flexibilities, a review of existing grant schemes and use of reserves.
-The latest 2021/22 budget allocated across Executive Officers is shown in Table 9 with this being the basis for reports to the Council's Policy and Resources Committee.
+The savings approved for 2020/21 will be challenging to achieve, and will be delivered through themed transformation work streams including financial management, maximising internal efficiencies, insourcing, digital transformation & income generation.
+The latest 2020/21 budget allocated across Executive Officers is shown in Table 9 with this being the basis for reports to the Council's Policy and Resources Committee.
 Within Council services, the reduction in funding comes at a time of sustained cost pressures and demographic demands on our services.
 Despite such challenges Council performance has largely been sustained during which time services have been reshaped to provide a more efficient and effective model of delivery.
 The Council continues to anticipate demand pressures alongside ongoing financial austerity, sustained reductions in funding and increased cost pressures.

-6. Other Significant Information
+7. Other Significant Information